TheresaLui/SelfHelpContent_v2/articles/azure-subscription-management/azure-subscription-management-benefitsoffers-activationextensionrequest.md

 ### Issues with Signup

 You may experience an issue when you try to sign up for a new account in the Microsoft Azure portal or Azure account center.
-Before you troubleshoot the issue, first consider the following suggestions:<br>
+Before you troubleshoot the issue, first consider the following suggestions:

   * Make sure that the information that you provided for your Azure account profile (including contact email address, street address, and telephone number) is correct
   * Make sure that the credit card information is correct